| |

 Generate the create and drop scripts based on mapping metadata

-The persistence provider can also be used to generate create and drop scripts based on the mapping metadata.
-Therefore you need to activate the script generation by setting the javax.persistence.schema-generation.scripts.action parameter to drop-and-create and define the path to the new scripts via javax.persistence.schema-generation.scripts.create-target and javax.persistence.schema-generation.scripts.drop-target.
+You activate the script generation by setting the jakarta.persistence.schema-generation.scripts.action parameter to drop-and-create and define the path to the new scripts via jakarta.persistence.schema-generation.scripts.create-target and jakarta.persistence.schema-generation.scripts.drop-target.

 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>